Shell Energy Stadium: Construction history: 2009–2011

 In June 2009, negotiations and financing began to fall into place with construction of the stadium originally beginning as early as Fall 2009.
 Banks and investors were in the books to finance the project and only minor details were being worked out.

 Various locations the Dynamo were interested in building a stadium since their arrival were the former Astroworld site, Pearland, Sugar Land and Northeast Houston near the Lake Houston area.

 On January 26, 2010, the Houston Dynamo franchise had expressed an interest in a proposed 30 acre parcel for the stadium location at South Rice Avenue and Westpark Drive—adjacent to Bellaire's city limits, and near the southwest corner of the Interstate 69/U.S. Highway 59 and the Interstate 610 interchanges.
 Two days later, the Mayor of Bellaire, Cindy Seigel said that she would use whatever power she could to oppose the possible new location and is in communication with the developer to dissuade him.
 She acknowledges that considering that the land is in Houston's city limits and only abuts her city, the odds are slim and said in an open letter to Midway:

 Fans on the north and east side of Houston will have difficulty in getting to this site.
 Additionally, this site does not have the infrastructure in place to serve it that already exists at other athletic facilities downtown or at Reliant Park.

 The highly populated and heavily Hispanic area of Gulfton is within proximity, although former Council member Pam Holm stated that ethnic considerations should not be key to choosing a stadium location: "To position this as a Hispanic sport and say the stadium has to be in proximity to Hispanic neighborhoods doesn't do it justice, the Dynamo is something that all citizens of Houston have so embraced."

 On April 13, 2010, Harris County commissioners voted unanimously to begin construction of the new Dynamo stadium east of downtown, clearing the way for construction sometime in February 2011.

 Oliver Luck, president and general manager of the Dynamo at the time, announced the financing, architect, and project manager for the new stadium.
 He announced Populous had been chosen to design and build the stadium.
-Populous, one of the world's leading sports architecture firms, had previously built three other major venues in the city—Daikin Park, NRG Stadium, and the Toyota Center, and internationally designed soccer stadia including Wembley Stadium (London), Emirates Stadium (London), Soccer City (Johannesburg), and Aviva Stadium (Dublin).
+Populous, one of the world's leading sports architecture firms, had previously built three other major venues in the city—Daikin Park, Reliant Stadium, and the Toyota Center, and internationally designed soccer stadia including Wembley Stadium (London), Emirates Stadium (London), Soccer City (Johannesburg), and Aviva Stadium (Dublin).

 On February 5, 2011, the Houston Dynamo, led by Houston mayor Annise Parker and Harris County judge Ed Emmett, broke ground on the Houston Dynamo Stadium site.
-Houston Dynamo President Chris Canetti strongly expressed that the stadium will be ready by April 2012.
+Houston Dynamo President Chris Canetti strongly expressed that the stadium would be ready by April 2012.